Get 80% off your plan for your first 6 months.*

 Can you make money from a non-profit?

-- Required: Reinvesting all profits back into your mission through staff, projects or services.
-For instance, tax exemptions on capital gains are provided only if the gain is applied to charitable purposes.
+• Required: Reinvesting all profits back into your mission through staff, projects or services.
+For instance, tax exemptions on capital gains are provided only if you apply the gain to charitable purposes

 How does a non-profit generate revenue?

-Funding from individuals who support your cause and corporations seeking tax relief benefits.
-This provides unrestricted income you can use flexibly across your operations.
+Funding from individuals and corporations who support your cause.
+Donations provide unrestricted income you can use flexibly across your operations.
+Donors may also claim tax relief on their contributions.

-Organised activities that generate income while raising your profile and attracting future donors.
-In the UK, profits from these activities may qualify for an exemption from tax under specific conditions.
+Organised activities like charity runs, auctions, and galas that generate income while raising your profile.
+Events offer two benefits: immediate revenue and ongoing donor relationships.
+In the UK, profits may qualify for tax exemption under specific conditions.
+Make sure your event profits exceed the costs and time invested.

 How do I start a non-profit organisation?